Adoptive and Foster Parenting

 We also have information available on becoming a foster parent, answers to frequently asked questions about adoption, steps to adoption and things to consider when choosing an adoption agency.

 In addition, adoptive families can find support and answers to their questions by calling our Adoption Helpline at (216) 325-1000 or contacting us via email.
 The Helpline is available 9:00 am to 5:00 pm weekdays.
-Many adoptive parents also attend our General Support and Discussion Meetings, which are held in four locations every month in Cuyahoga, Summit and Lake counties.
+Many adoptive parents also attend our General Support and Discussion Meetings, which are held in four locations every month in Cuyahoga, Summit and Lake counties - plus in three other regions in Ohio: Columbus, Dayton and NW Ohio.
 These groups are open to anyone touched by adoption or interested in lifelong adoption issues and allow people to learn from others’ perspectives.

 For a pdf of the Ohio Adoption Guide, click here.